 Central and eastern North Dakota are in need of a reliable, high quality water supply.
 Without a supplemental water supply during times of water scarcity, there would not be enough water to meet the needs of water users in central North Dakota and the Red River Valley.
 For this reason, Garrison Diversion and the Lake Agassiz Water Authority are moving forward with the Red River Valley Water Supply Project (RRVWSP).

-The project will use a buried pipeline to convey treated Missouri River water from the Missouri River near Washburn, ND, along Highway 200 to the Sheyenne River to be used by water systems in the central and eastern North Dakota.
+The project will use a buried pipeline to convey treated Missouri River water from the McClusky Canal in central North Dakota, along Highway 200 to the Sheyenne River to be used by water systems in the central and eastern North Dakota.

 Federal Project History